-neo4j-game-of-thrones-part-3/
+We start our exploration with one of the main characters in the show, Eddard Stark.
+We see that he is associated with a handful of people, as well as all five of the books.
+The books are a hub of connectivity with ties to most characters in the story.
+As this is not helpful for our investigation, we filter out nodes of type book.
+We know that Eddard was killed by Joffrey Baratheon, so we add him to the tree through the search interface.
+Surprisingly, the dataset does not capture this direct neo4j-game-of-thrones-part-3/ connection between Eddard and Joffrey.
 We see that they are connected through a set node (both are nobles) instead, which is not interesting, so we filter out these nodes, leaving us with a connection between the Starks and Joffrey through the Battle of the Mummer's Ford, as shown in Figure 4.
 Next, we are interested in seeing all of Joffrey's connections, so we use the gather children operation.
 We see that he is connected to several battles, a few people, and to House Lannister.

 We want to get a better understanding of the battles and what the role of the opposing houses of Stark and Lannister is in them, so we switch the branch starting at Joffrey into level mode, which groups all of his node's descendants by their type.
-We then aggregate battles, add several attributes related to battles to the table and inspect these.
+We then aggregate battles, add several attributes related to battles to the table and inspect them.
 We see in the attacker size aggregate cell that battles seemed to fall into one of two groups: a few large battles.
 We are particularly interested in understanding the large battles, so we use a brush on the histogram for that column to set a DOI function to reveal all battles with an attacking force of more than 10,000 people, as shown in Figure 4.

 Because we are interested in the involvement of the Stark and Lannister houses in these large battles, we hover over each independently to see their connections to the battles.
-We see that the Stark house is only associated with one of these large battles - the Battle of the Green Fork.
+We see that the Stark house is associated with only one of these large battles - the Battle of the Green Fork.
 Hovering over this edge reveals that House Stark was the attacker and lost this battle.
 Inspecting the adjacency matrix cell that connects House Stark to the aggregated smaller battles shows us that House Stark was associated with nine of the 16 battles with an attacker size of under 10,000.
 Clearly, the direct interaction between Lannisters and Starks in battle happened mainly in smaller battles.